niaid/ACE/intro_molbio/README.md

 - Poorani Subramanian poorani.subramanian@nih.gov
 The data and power point presentation we used for this workshop can be downloaded here [intro_molbio.zip]( 	https://s3.amazonaws.com/ace-uganda/intro_molbio.zip)

 - Mariam Quinones mariam.quinones@nih.gov .
-The folder Uganda_MolBiol_demo contains the files that will be used during the demo on March 28, 2019
+The folder [cloning](https://github.com/niaid/ACE/tree/master/intro_molbio/cloning)  contains the files that will be used during the demo on March 28, 2019

 ### Links